hanzoai/operative/CONTRIBUTING.md

 - Avoid inline comments - code should be self-documenting
 - Use type hints for all Python functions
 - Use dataclasses for structured data (see `tools/base.py` for examples)
-- All tools must inherit from `BaseAnthropicTool` and implement required methods
+- All tools must inherit from `BaseTool` and implement required methods
 - Use abstract base classes (ABC) for defining interfaces
 - Handle errors using `ToolError` and `ToolFailure` classes